Insurance Patents: Everything You Need to Know

 The major benefit of buying a patent policy is the underwriting process; it lets you analyze strengths and weaknesses of your patent.
 Based upon it, you can take measures to prevent making a claim, and keep your premiums low.

 It sounds strange when someone asks whether you can have a patent for an insurance product.
 As of now, you can't, at least not in the United States.

 Though you can have a patent for a specific method of insurance business, you cannot have a patent for the insurance as such.
 This brings into usage terms like "patent protected insurance product" and "patented method of providing insurance".

 If you need help with insurance patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.